open-mmlab/mmdeploy/docs/en/02-how-to-run/prebuilt_package_windows.md

 ______________________________________________________________________

-This tutorial takes `mmdeploy-0.13.0-windows-amd64-onnxruntime1.8.1.zip` and `mmdeploy-0.13.0-windows-amd64-cuda11.1-tensorrt8.2.3.0.zip` as examples to show how to use the prebuilt packages.
+This tutorial takes `mmdeploy-0.13.0-windows-amd64.zip` and `mmdeploy-0.13.0-windows-amd64-cuda11.3.zip` as examples to show how to use the prebuilt packages.
+The former support onnxruntime cpu inference, the latter support onnxruntime-gpu and tensorrt inference.

 The directory structure of the prebuilt package is as follows, where the `dist` folder is about model converter, and the `sdk` folder is related to model inference.

 ```
 .
-|-- dist
-`-- sdk
-    |-- bin
+├── build_sdk.ps1
-    |-- example
+├── example
-    |-- include
+├── include
+├── install_opencv.ps1
-    |-- lib
+├── lib
-    `-- python
+├── README.md
+├── set_env.ps1
+└── thirdparty
 ```

 ## Prerequisite

 In order to use the prebuilt package, you need to install some third-party dependent libraries.

-1. Follow the [get_started](../get_started.md) documentation to create a virtual python environment and install pytorch, torchvision and mmcv-full.
+1. Follow the [get_started](../get_started.md) documentation to create a virtual python environment and install pytorch, torchvision and mmcv.
 To use the C interface of the SDK, you need to install [vs2019+](https://visualstudio.microsoft.com/), [OpenCV](https://github.com/opencv/opencv/releases).

    :point_right: It is recommended to use `pip` instead of `conda` to install pytorch and torchvision